UPDATE! She’s Back!!!!

 I don’t know how, or from where, but Maxie returned last night.
 I pulled into the driveway from a grocery expedition and I heard loud meowing.
 I carefully opened the car door and to my utter surprise and delight – it was my darling Maxie.
 She was skinny as can be, and seemed nervous, but not injured from what I could see.
 I’ve been on Maxie watch ever since – trying to fatten her up with cat food and a bit of the liver I stole from her canine brothers.

-Tonight I went out to check and not only was Maxie out there, but so were her two friends a new very skittish kitten.
+Tonight I went out to check and not only was Maxie out there, but so were her two friends, including a very skittish kitten.

 Can somebody please explain this to me?

 In full disclosure, I’m not a cat person.
 Never was, probably never will be.
 I just don’t get the point of them – as pets.
 They’re snobby and entitled, they couldn’t care less about greeting you when you walk in the door, and they pee and poop in the house.
 Dogs are more my style (although at the moment I’m not so fond of them either – as I’ve just walked in on my dog perched on a pillow on the sofa chumping away on a chunk of carob).
 But today I’m mourning a cat.

 Maxie has been with me for 13 years.
 She was here when I started building my house, along with her sister Mitzi and her father Morris (don’t ask what’s with the M names – I don’t know why I did that).
 As I like all animals, it seemed only right to start feeding them.